 It was incredibly rewarding to see how quickly these young adults picked up what I was teaching and they were so open to experimentation!
 I loved watching them having so much fun with a camera and it was especially rewarding when they came up to me with a photo they were really excited about.

-I was genuinely blown away with what everyone captured during the Workshop – so much so that I’ll be doing a separate blog post so that i can show off their work!
-Meanwhile, here’s some photos to give you a flavour of the morning.
+I was genuinely blown away with what everyone captured during the Workshop!
+Here’s some photos to give you a flavour of the morning.

 1) Autumn colour = impact